Amortized Bayesian Workflow: Discussion

-\begin{ack} We thank Alexander Fengler for the help with PyMC implementation of the drift-diffusion model.
+We thank Alexander Fengler for the help with PyMC implementation of the drift-diffusion model.
 CL and LA were supported by the Research Council of Finland (grants number 356498 and 358980 to LA).
 AV acknowledges the Research Council of Finland Flagship program: Finnish Center for Artificial Intelligence, and Academy of Finland project 340721.
 STR is supported by the National Science Foundation under Grant No. 2448380.
-MS and PB acknowledge support of Cyber Valley Project CyVy-RF- 2021-16, the DFG under Germany’s Excellence Strategy – EXC-2075 - 390740016 (the Stuttgart Cluster of Excellence SimTech).
+MS and PB acknowledge support of Cyber Valley Project CyVy-RF- 2021-16, the DFG under Germany’s Excellence Strategy – EXC-2075 -- 390740016 (the Stuttgart Cluster of Excellence SimTech).
+PB additionally acknowledges the support of DFG Collaborative Research Cluster 391 ``Spatio-Temporal Statistics for the Transition of Energy and Transport'' -- 520388526.
 MS acknowledges travel support from the European Union’s Horizon 2020 research and innovation programme under grant agreements No 951847 (ELISE) and No 101070617 (ELSA), and support from the Aalto Science-IT project.
-The authors wish to thank the Finnish Computing Competence Infrastructure (FCCI) for supporting this project with computational and data storage resources. \end{ack}
+The authors wish to thank the Finnish Computing Competence Infrastructure (FCCI) for supporting this project with computational and data storage resources.
+The authors also acknowledge the research environment provided by ELLIS Institute Finland.